security-force-monitor/research-handbook/source/units-positionings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This field provides a human readable counterpart to the ``about_entity:ref:claim``, and combines the various elements of the claim into a single text field.
+This field provides a human readable counterpart to the :ref:`about_entity:ref:claim <positioning-about-entity>`, and combines the various elements of the claim into a single text field.
 This field can be manually added by a researcher or automatically populated by the system after import.

 positioning:unit:refs:assertion